ULHPC/ulhpc-docs/docs/software/computational-chemistry/electronics/crystal.md

 ## Available versions of CRYSTAL in ULHPC
 To check available versions of CRYSTAL at UL-HPC type `module spider crystal`.
-Below it shows list of available versions of CRYSTAL in ULHPC.
+The following list shows the available versions of CRYSTAL in ULHPC.
 ```bash
 chem/CRYSTAL/17-intel-2017a-1.0.1
 chem/CRYSTAL/17-intel-2018a-1.0.1